joshualylelovell/GA_WDI7_Project1_Simon-style-Game/README.md

 Similar to any other Simon memory game, the player must repeat the randomly generated pattern of colors and sounds.
 If the player does not repeat the pattern correctly, the game will reset and the player will be prompted to start over.
+Unless the player chooses to reset the game by clicking on the reset button, the high score will be maintained and displayed.